adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 ## Cancelling navigation

-Browsers provide a cancel button, which when pressed cancels the loading of the requested page.
+Browsers provide a cancel button, which when pressed, cancels the loading of the requested page.
 Also, if a user clicks another link, the browser will cancel the previous request.

 SPA links, however, are likely to be XHR meaning several requests could be in progress at the same time and so the first page request might be loaded last, even though it should have been cancelled out by the second page request.
 A link could also be clicked twice meaning the page will be requested twice and loaded twice causing visual glitches.